-(i) PROCEDURAL MATTERS.--
+(i) PROCEDURAL MATTERS.-

 (1) The Federal Advisory Committee Act (5 U.S.C.
 App.
-2) shall not apply to the Councils or to the scientific and statistical committees or advisory panels established under subsection (g).
+2) shall not apply to the Councils, the Council coordination committee established under subsection (l), or to the scientific and statistical committees or other committees or advisory panels established under subsection (g).

-(2) The following guidelines apply with respect to the conduct of business at meetings of a Council, and of the scientific and statistical committee and advisory panels established under subsection (g).

-(A) Unless closed in accordance with paragraph (3), each regular meeting and each emergency meeting shall be open to the public.

-(B) Emergency meetings shall be held at the call of the chairman or equivalent presiding officer.
+- (2) The following guidelines apply with respect to the conduct of business at meetings of a Council, of the Council coordination committee established under subsection (l), and of the scientific and statistical committees or other committees or advisory panels established under subsection (g): - (A) Unless closed in accordance with paragraph (3), each regular meeting and each emergency meeting shall be open to the public. - (B) Emergency meetings shall be held at the call of the chairman or equivalent presiding officer.

-(C) Timely public notice of each regular meeting and each emergency meeting, including the time, place, and agenda of the meeting, shall be published in local newspapers in the major fishing ports of the region (and in other major fishing ports having a direct interest in the affected fishery) and such notice may be given by such other means as will result in wide publicity.
+- (C) Timely public notice of each regular meeting and each emergency meeting, including the time, place, and agenda of the meeting, shall be provided by any means that will result in wide publicity in the major fishing ports of the region (and in other major fishing ports having a direct interest in the affected fishery), except that e-mail notification and website postings alone are not sufficient.
 Timely notice of each regular meeting shall also be published in the Federal Register.
-The published agenda of the meeting may not be modified to include additional matters for Council action without public notice or within 14 days prior to the meeting date, unless such modification is to address an emergency action under section 305(c), in which case public notice shall be given immediately.

-(D) Interested persons shall be permitted to present oral or written statements regarding the matters on the agenda at meetings.
+The published agenda of the meeting may not be modified to include additional matters for Council action without public notice or within 14 days prior to the meeting date, unless such modification is to address an emergency action under section 305(c), in which case public notice shall be given immediately. - (D) Interested persons shall be permitted to present oral or written statements regarding the matters on the agenda at meetings.
 All written information submitted to a Council by an interested person shall include a statement of the source and date of such information.
-Any oral or written statement shall include a brief description of the background and interests of the person in the subject of the oral or written statement.
-(E) Detailed minutes of each meeting of the Council, except for any closed session, shall be kept and shall contain a record of the persons present, a complete and accurate description of matters discussed and conclusions reached, and copies of all statements filed.
+Any oral or written statement shall include a brief description of the background and interests of the person in the subject of the oral or written statement. - (E) Detailed minutes of each meeting of the Council, except for any closed session, shall be kept and shall contain a record of the persons present, a complete and accurate description of matters discussed and conclusions reached, and copies of all statements filed.
 The Chairman shall certify the accuracy of the minutes of each such meeting and submit a copy thereof to the Secretary.
-The minutes shall be made available to any court of competent jurisdiction.

-(F) Subject to the procedures established under paragraph (4), and the guidelines prescribed by the Secretary under section 402(b), relating to confidentiality, the administrative record, including minutes required under subparagraph (E), of each meeting, and records or other documents which were made available to or prepared for or by the Council, committee, or panel incident to the meeting, shall be available for public inspection and copying at a single location in the offices of the Council or the Secretary, as appropriate.
+The minutes shall be made available to any court of competent jurisdiction. - (F) Subject to the procedures established under paragraph (4), and the guidelines prescribed by the Secretary under section 402(b), relating to confidentiality, the administrative record, including minutes required under subparagraph (E), of each meeting, and records or other documents which were made available to or prepared for or by the Council, committee, or panel incident to the meeting, shall be available for public inspection and copying at a single location in the offices of the Council or the Secretary, as appropriate.

-(3) (A) Each Council, scientific and statistical committee, and advisory panel--

-(i) shall close any meeting, or portion thereof, that concerns matters or information that bears a national security classification; and

-(ii) may close any meeting, or portion thereof, that concerns matters or information that pertains to national security, employment matters, or briefings on litigation in which the Council is interested; and
+- (3) (A) Each Council, the Council Coordination Committee established under subsection - (1), scientific and statistical committee, other committees, and advisory panel- - (i) shall close any meeting, or portion thereof, that concerns matters or information that bears a national security classification; and - (ii) may close any meeting, or portion thereof, that concerns matters or information that pertains to national security, employment matters, or briefings on litigation in which the Council is interested; and